fsimkovic/pyjob/docs/quickstart.rst

    >>> script.write()

-If we are provided with a script written to disk, i.e. reverse the previous few steps, we could simply use the :func:`~pyjob.read_script` function, and obtain a :obj:`~pyjob.script.Script` instance.
+If we are provided with a script written to disk, i.e. reverse the previous few steps, we could simply use the :meth:`read_script <pyjob.script.Script.read>` function, and obtain a :obj:`~pyjob.script.Script` instance.
 This would also allow us to conveniently edit a :obj:`~pyjob.script.Script` if necessary.

 .. code-block:: python